West View Park

 West View Park officially opened on May 23, 1906 with a carousel, a mill chute ride called the "Mystic Chute," and a figure eight roller coaster.
 At first, many borough residents were concerned with the noise and crowds generated by the park.
 The Park Company compromised with the Borough and agreed to operate the roller coaster and the flying horse on alternate Sundays.
 In addition, the shooting gallery and dance hall would be closed on Sundays.

 Kennywood began putting money towards television advertisements and spent million on new attractions.
 West View Park was unable to keep up as attendance and funds decreased.

-Eventually, the land was purchased.
+Eventually, the land was purchased by FRA Associates.
 The remaining structures were torn down and turned into the West View Park Shopping Center in 1981.

 West View Park Shopping Center under construction, early 1980s